 How do you select a penetration testing provider?

-With a vast number of providers to choose from, it is essential to do your research to ensure that your chosen penetration testing provider is proven, reliable and professional beyond reproach.
-You will rely on them to interrogate your business systems and use complex tools to fully test your IT network.
-If the provider lacks knowledge and experience in applying their tools to diverse IT environments, you may waste your money and fail to see results.
-Worse, your IT environment could be damaged, changed or taken down if penetration testing tools are not appropriately configured for your specific environment.
+With many providers to choose from, it is essential to do your research to ensure that your chosen penetration testing provider is proven, reliable and professional beyond reproach.
+You will rely on them to interrogate your business systems and use complex tools to test your IT network thoroughly.
+If the provider lacks knowledge and experience applying their tools to diverse IT environments, you may waste your money and fail to see results.
+Your IT environment could be damaged, changed or taken down if penetration testing tools are not appropriately configured for your specific environment.

 How do we prepare for a penetration test?

-In general, there is no need for anything special to prepare for a penetration test with respect to how security controls are managed on a day-to-day basis.
+There is no need for anything special to prepare for a penetration test concerning how security controls are managed daily.
 Remember that a penetration test is a point in time review of the environment.
-The test is going to assess the security posture at that particular point in time.
-If patches are deployed every Wednesday, for example, there is no need to change this behavior to accommodate the penetration test itself.
-If the results of the network penetration test determine this process requires attention, then that would be the appropriate time to adjust.
+The test will assess the security posture at that particular point in time.
+For example, if patches are deployed every Wednesday, there is no need to change this behaviour to accommodate the penetration test.
+If the network penetration test results determine this process requires attention, then that would be the appropriate time to adjust.

 How much time is needed to perform a typical penetration test?

-Adequate time should be reserved in advance of a penetration test for planning activities.
-Additional time should be allocated after testing for report development and subsequent review meetings including remediation discussions.
-The entire effort varies greatly based on the size and complexity of the network penetration test.
-The larger or more complex the environment is, the more effort is required.
-The duration of the test, however, is very controllable.
-The duration of the test should be compressed to ensure a good, representative view of the environment at a given point in time.
-Generally speaking, three weeks is a good estimate for the duration of the entire engagement from planning through final delivery.
-The actual test itself typically varies from one to five days depending on the size of the environment.
+Adequate time should be reserved for planning activities in advance of a penetration test.
+Additional time should be allocated after testing for report development and subsequent review meetings, including remediation discussions.
+The entire effort varies considerably based on the size and complexity of the network penetration test.
+The larger or more complex the environment is, the more action is required.
+The duration of the trial, however, is very controllable.
+The test duration should be compressed to ensure a good, representative view of the environment at a given point in time.
+Generally speaking, three weeks is a reasonable estimate for the duration of the entire engagement from planning through final delivery.
+The actual test itself typically varies from one to five days, depending on the size of the environment.

 What should we expect from the penetration testing process?

-Penetration testing is an extremely disciplined process.
-A penetration testing company should keep all stakeholders well-informed through every key stage of the process.
-As a company seeking network penetration testing services, you should expect the following (at a minimum): A well-coordinated, planned, documented and communicated approach to know what is happening and when.
+Penetration testing is a highly disciplined process.
+A penetration testing company should keep all stakeholders well informed through every critical stage of the process.
+As a company seeking network penetration testing services, you should expect the following (at a minimum): A well-coordinated, planned, documented and communicated approach to knowing what is happening and when.
 A disciplined, repeatable approach should be followed.
-The approach should be customized to suit the unique environment of the business.
+The approach should be customised to suit the unique environment of the business.
 A clearly defined initiation process, planning process, coordinated testing and a collaborative delivery process should be provided to ensure accurate results and a clear understanding of remediation.

 Do you supply software, hardware or remediation services?

-No, at Siege Cyber we only focus on what we are good at and that’s security services such as penetration testing, vulnerability assessments and user awareness training.
-We have worked with many IT service providers and can recommend a provider that we feel would best suit your needs.
+No. We work with many IT service providers and can recommend a provider that we feel would best suit your needs.

 Have More Questions?
 Let Us Know?

 Let’s talk about how Siege Cyber can help protect your company network from attackers and ransomware.
-Send us an e-mail, or fill out the contact form below to get started.
+Send us an e-mail to get started.